-Processing time Actual measured required time (average for 100 drives) Wireless roadside unit-side processing 345 ms time (Data processing: 100 ms + road-to-vehicle communication: 245 ms)
+Processing time Actual measured required time (average for 100 drives) Wireless roadside unit-side processing time 345 ms (Data processing: 100 ms + road-to-vehicle communication: 245 ms)

-- 5. Metropolitan Expressway Summary of results of FY2019-2020 infrastructure equipment FOTs and future issues [FY2020 results] - 5.1.
+- 5. Metropolitan Expressway Summary of results of FY2019-2021 infrastructure equipment FOTs and future issues [FY2020 results] - 5.1.
 Summary of the results of the demonstration experiment infrastructure equipment in FY2019-2020